Board of Directors

 Attendance at board and committee meetings

-The full board held seven formal meetings and four special meetings during the year ended 30 June 2012.
+The full board held eight formal meetings and two special meetings during the year ended 30 June 2013.
 Director attendance at board meetings held during the previous financial year is available in the Governance/Board Committees page of the Annual Report.

 |This page contains PDF documents.
 Most computers can read these but if yours can't, please download the free Adobe Reader.|